 Survey respondents consist of 500 consumers who have completed a high-stakes purchase in the last year.
 For the survey, a “high-stakes purchase” is defined as one in which you take the time to weigh options, research, and/or put more thought into making a decision, due to complexity and/or cost of the item or service.
 Those consumers surveyed had researched a purchase or made a purchase in the following industries: automotive, financial services, healthcare, home services, insurance, telecom and travel to better understand the importance of the customer experience throughout the buying journey.

-Invoca is the recognized leader in Conversation Intelligence AI that enables marketing, contact centers, and multi-location CX teams to drive efficient and profitable revenue growth by unlocking actionable insights from customer conversations.
-Through deep integrations with leading technology platforms, teams can turn conversation data into automated action to enhance every digital touchpoint and human interaction, leading to better experiences, more conversions, and higher revenue.
+Invoca is a revenue execution platform that connects marketing and sales teams to help them track and optimise the buying journey to drive more revenue.
+By using a comprehensive revenue execution platform with deep integrations with leading technology platforms, revenue teams can better connect their paid media investments directly to revenue, improve digital engagement, and deliver the best buyer experiences to drive more sales.
 With Invoca, top consumer brands, including AutoNation, DIRECTV, Mayo Clinic, Mutual of Omaha, and Verizon, experience unbelievable results powered by undeniable data.
 Invoca has raised $184M from leading venture capitalists, including Upfront Ventures, Accel, Silver Lake Waterman, H.I.G.
 Growth Partners, and Salesforce Ventures.
 For more information, visit www.invoca.com.